wp-plugins/category-posts-in-custom-menu/readme.txt

 === Category Posts in Custom Menu ===
 Contributors: anaid
-Tags: menu, category, post tag, posts, dynamic, automatic Requires at least: 3.2.1
+Tags: menu, category, post tag, tag, posts, dynamic, automatic, custom, taxonomy, custom taxonomy Requires at least: 3.2.1
 Tested up to: 3.3.2
-Stable tag: 0.4
+Stable tag: 0.5

-Dynamic menus: This plugin automatically replaces selected Category links / Post Tag links in a Custom Menu by a list of their posts.
+Dynamic menus: This plugin automatically replaces selected Category links / Post Tag links / Custom Taxonomy links in a Custom Menu by a list of their posts.

 == Description ==

 The custom menu only allows adding a link that leads to a category or tag page.
-I wanted to insert all posts from a certain category/tag into the menu, so I wrote a little plug-in.
+I wanted to insert all posts from a certain category/tag themselves into the menu, so I wrote a little plug-in.
 If you want to list posts the posts <b>themselves</b> in the menu and if you want Wordpress to do this automatically for you, then I hope you will find this plugin useful.

+<strong>Now also works for custom taxonomies!</strong>

 = Using it =
 Enable the plugin and go to Appearance > Menus.
 Create your Custom Menu.
 If you use Categories or Post Tags in your Custom Menu, be sure to <b>save the menu first</b>.
 Next, you can choose whether you would like to list the original link, or if you would like to replace it by the posts in that taxonomy (Category/Post Tag).
 Note that custom taxonomies and post types are not supported at the moment.